claw-project/claw-language-specification/definition/loop-transform.md

 * `map`: Define the mapping of variable that are demoted during the loop extraction.
 As seen in the example 1, the two parameters (1 dimensional array) are mapped to a scalar with the induction variable _i_.
-  * Each variable in the list is separated by a comma
+  * The *var* clause can be defined as two parts variable (e.g. `a/a1`).
+The first part is the function call part and refers to the variable as it is defined in the function call.
+The second part is the function definition part and refers to the name of the variable to be mapped as it defined in the function declaration.
+If a *var* is defined as a single part variable, the same name is used for both the function call and function definition part.
-  * The *mapping* clause can be defined as a list.
-For example, `i,j`.
-Each mapping var can have an argument and a function part separated by a `/`sign .
-For example, in the mapping `i/j1`, `i`is the argument part and will be used as mapping variable with the function call parameters. `j1`is the function part and will be used as mapping variable in the extracted function itself.
-If the mapping variable has only one part, the same mapping variable is used in the function call and the function body.
+  * The *mapping* clause can be defined as two parts variable (e.g. `i/i1`).
+The first part is the function call part and refers to the mapping variable as it is defined in the function call.
+The second part is the function definition part and refers to the name of the mapping variable as it defined in the function declaration.
+If a *mapping* is defined as a single part mapping variable, the same name is used for both the function call and function definition part.
 * `fusion`: Allow the extracted loop to be merged with other loops.
   * Options are identical with the `loop-fusion` directive
 * `parallel`: Wrap the extracted loop in a parallel region.
 * `acc`: Add the accelerator directives to the extracted loop.

 If the directive `loop-extract` is used for more than one call to the same subroutine, the extraction can generate 1 to N dedicated subroutines.
-When the `range` and the `map` options are identical, only one dedicated subroutine is generated and used by the different calls.

 ###### Behavior with other directives
 If the loop was decorated with directives prior to its extraction, those